johndoe6345789/typthon/README.rst

 What's New
 ----------

-We have a comprehensive overview of the changes in the `What's New in Python 3.14 <https://docs.python.org/3.14/whatsnew/3.14.html>`_ document.
+We have a comprehensive overview of the changes in the `What's New in Typthon 3.14 <https://docs.python.org/3.14/whatsnew/3.14.html>`_ document.
 For a more detailed change log, read `Misc/NEWS
 <https://github.com/python/cpython/tree/main/Misc/NEWS.d>`_, but a full
 accounting of changes can only be gleaned from the `commit history
 <https://github.com/python/cpython/commits/main>`_.

-If you want to install multiple versions of Python, see the section below entitled "Installing multiple versions".
+If you want to install multiple versions of Typthon, see the section below entitled "Installing multiple versions".

 Documentation
 -------------

-`Documentation for Python 3.14 <https://docs.python.org/3.14/>`_ is online, updated daily.
+`Documentation for Typthon 3.14 <https://docs.python.org/3.14/>`_ is online, updated daily.

 It can also be downloaded in many formats for faster access.
 The documentation